-I work on programming languages and formal methods.
+I work in programming languages, formal methods, and systems.
 My research helps programmers build more reliable software using automated programming tools: verification tools that check program correctness, and synthesis tools that generate correct programs from specifications.
-I work to make automated tools easier to build and to scale, and deploy them on important programming problems in systems and architecture.
+I work to make automated programming tools easier to build and use, and deploy them at scale on applications in systems and architecture.

 OOPSLA 2018.
 Distinguished Artifact Award.

 ASPLOS 2014.
 SIGPLAN Research Highlight.
 IEEE Micro Top Picks.

 ACM SIGOPS Operating Systems Review, vol. 54, no. 1, pp. 31–39, July 2020.

 IEEE Embedded Systems Letters, vol. 10, no. 1, pp. 2–5, March 2018.

 IEEE Micro, vol. 37, no. 3, pp. 98–104, May–June 2017.

 IEEE Micro, vol. 35, no. 3, pp. 132–143, May–June 2015.

 PLDI 2013 Student Research Competition.
 First Place, PLDI Student Research Competition.
 Second Place, ACM Student Research Competition Grand Final.

 Honours thesis, Bachelor of Philosophy (Honours), Australian National University, 2013.